 \section{Related Works}

-\textbf{Classical Approaches for Device Placement and Scheduling.} List scheduling (LS) heuristics, such as \textsc{Critical path}, decompose the problem of computing a schedule into a sequence of \textit{select} and \textit{place} steps \cite{kwok1999static}. \textsc{Doppler} can be seen as a neural LS heuristic that learns to \textit{select} and \textit{place} directly from observations using an MDP.
-Our experiments show that \textsc{Doppler} outperforms \textsc{Critical path}.
-Graph partitioning \cite{kernighan1970efficient, kirkpatrick1983optimization, fiduccia1988linear, johnson1989optimization,hagen1992new, karypis1997metis} can also be applied for device placement but previous work has shown that RL is a better alternative for the problem \cite{mirhoseini2017device}.
+\textbf{Classical Approaches for Device Placement and Scheduling.} List scheduling (LS) heuristics, such as \textsc{Critical Path}, decompose the problem of computing a schedule into a sequence of \textit{select} and \textit{place} steps \citep{kwok1999static}. \textsc{Doppler} can be seen as a neural LS heuristic that learns to \textit{select} and \textit{place} directly from observations using an MDP.
+Our experiments show that \textsc{Doppler} outperforms \textsc{Critical Path}.
+Graph partitioning \citep{kernighan1970efficient, kirkpatrick1983optimization, fiduccia1988linear, johnson1989optimization, hagen1992new, karypis1997metis} can also be applied to device placement, but previous work has shown that RL is a better alternative for this problem \citep{mirhoseini2017device}.

 \textbf{Reinforcement Learning for Combinatorial Optimization.} Traditional algorithms for combinatorial optimization problems often rely on hand-crafted heuristics that involve sequentially constructing a solution.
-Recently, there has been a growing interest in applying RL (and deep learning more broadly) to learn heuristics for these problems \cite{mazyavkina2021reinforcement}.
-For instance, \cite{bello2016neural} introduced a policy gradient method for the Traveling Salesman Problem (TSP).
-Subsequent studies extended RL to problems beyond TSP \cite{khalil2017learning, cappart2019improving,drori2020learning, emami2018learning, lu2019learning, mazyavkina2021reinforcement,nazari2018reinforcement, kool2018attention, drori2020learning, abe2019solving, manchanda2019learning,chen2019learning,li2020solving, laterre2018ranked,gu2020deep, cai2019reinforcement}.
-Our work is unique in how it leverages the combinatorial structure with list scheduling heuristics and direct access to the target system during training to address the device assignment problem using RL.
+Recently, there has been growing interest in applying RL (and deep learning more broadly) to learn heuristics for these problems.
+RL can learn constructive sequential heuristics for large combinatorial problems and exploit structural similarity between related instances, enabling generalization \citep{mazyavkina2021reinforcement}.
+For instance, \citep{bello2016neural} introduced a policy gradient method for the Traveling Salesman Problem (TSP).
+Subsequent studies extended RL to problems beyond TSP \citep{khalil2017learning, cappart2019improving,drori2020learning, emami2018learning, lu2019learning, mazyavkina2021reinforcement,nazari2018reinforcement, kool2018attention, abe2019solving, manchanda2019learning,chen2019learning,li2020solving, laterre2018ranked,gu2020deep, cai2019reinforcement}.
+Our work is unique in leveraging combinatorial structure, list-scheduling heuristics, and direct access to the target system during training to address the device assignment problem using RL.